-Force Eject A forced ejection is in operation.
-Wait for the 35-second pause to elapse.
-FW DataErr The Autoloader has failed to upgrade the drive firmware because the new firmware is unreliable.
-Obtain a good copy of the firmware upgrade.
 FW Read Fail A firmware upgrade failed because of an error in reading data from the tape.
 Clean the tape heads, then retry operation.
 FW Tape Write Protected A firmware upgrade failed because the tape is write-protected.
 Change the write-protect switch on the tape and retry the operation.
 Illegal FW The Autoloader has failed to upgrade the drive firmware because the new firmware is incompatible with the hardware.
 Obtain a correct version of the firmware upgrade, then retry operation Illegal HW The Autoloader has failed to upgrade the drive firmware because the new firmware is incompatible with the hardware.
 Obtain a correct version of the firmware upgrade, then retry operation Load Fail A Load command has failed, or a Load Partitions or Change Partitions command has failed to read the System area of the tape.
 No EODmark A Read command has encountered blank tape: that is, no DDS-format End of Data(EOD) pattern has been recognized.
 Retry the operation with another tape.
 Read Fail A Read command has failed.
 Clean the tape heads, then retry the operation.
 Try again The cartridge in the drive is faulty, possibly because the tape has snapped, or the cartridge has an invalid pattern of identification holes.
-Retry the operation with a new cartridge.
-Tape Position Lost A Write, Read, Space, or Rewind command has failed.
+Tape Position LostA Write, Read, Space, or Rewind command has failed.
 The tape is on the far side of the bad data.
 Clean the tape heads, then retry backup/restore operation.
 Tape Stuck The cartridge is stuck in the drive.
 Try forcing an ejection.
 UpgradeErr The Autoloader has failed to download an upgrade of the firmware via SCSI.
 Check the SCSI bus connection, then retry the operation.
 Worn Media.
 A high error rate was detected while writing.
 The tape probably is nearing the end of its useful life.
-Clean the tape heads and/or replace the cartridge with a new one. then retry the operation.
+Clean the tape heads and/or reprivation with a new one.
+The tape heads and/or reprivation of tape heads and/or repr Clean the tape heads and/or replace the cartridge with a new one. then retry the operation.
 Write Fail A Write, Write Filemark, or Erase command has failed.
-Clean the tape heads/or use a new cartridge.
-Then retry the backup operation.
+Clean the tape heads/or use a new c Then retry the backup operation.
 Write Protected Tape A Write, Write Filemark or Erase command was attempted on a write-protected tape.
 Change the write-protect switch on the tape and retry the operation.
-Drive Comms Error The drive is not communicating with the changer mechanism.
-Call for Service.
+Drive Comms Error Drive Comms Error The drive is not communicating with the Call for Service.
 FRU 1 Dead The controller board for the drive has failed its self-test.
 Call for Service.
 FRU 2 Dead The drive mechanism has failed the self-test.
 Call for Service.